seeschweiler/contextforge/README.md

 - `-f, --format`: Output format (markdown, html, json, or xml; default: markdown)
 - `-m, --max-file-size`: Maximum file size in bytes to include (default: 1000000)
 - `--extensions`: Comma-separated list of file extensions to include (e.g., 'py,js,md')
+- `--watch`: Run in watch mode, recompiling on file changes

 For more information and options, use the help command: